How can TODAY be Wednesday? Wasn't YESTERDAY Wednesday? Oh, well. Who's counting?

 4. Me

-5. June - daughter's 4th grade teacher (She showed up everyday to my classroom in case I couldn't make it through the day.)
+5. June - my daughter's 4th grade teacher (She showed up everyday to my classroom in case I couldn't make it through the day.)

 Top Row left to right

-6. Jodi - next door neighbor who had a key to my house.
+6. Jodi - the next door neighbor who had a key to my house.
 Let everyone in and handed out my hats and wigs for everyone to wear.

 7. MarshaMarshaMarsha - fellow middle school teacher